-About this Review: This review is my honest opinion of the reel which I purchased with my own money in June of 2018.
+About this Review: This review is my honest opinion of the reel, which I purchased with my own money in January of 2022.

 About the reel

-- Species targeted with reel: Trout, Bass, Sunfish
+- Species targeted with reel: Trout, bass, bluegill

 How it performs

 I had an old soft action, early graphite rod I was using for ultralight fishing, but I was looking to get a classic click-and-pawl reel to go along with it.
 I wanted a reel that was aesthetically pleasing, had nice-sounding clicks, and was a quality product.

 I had a Battenkill reel in the past and regretted parting with it.
 I have always wanted to get another one and this was the perfect time to do so.
 In addition to this reel, I considered the Ross Colorado Reel but I chose the Battenkill based on price.
 I may still get a Colorado reel some day, likely for another ultralight set-up though.

 - Performance: This is a smooth reel.
 Line pulls off evenly, and the drag has a smooth start-up with a melodic sound as the line comes off.
 Its narrow spool helps the line lie smoothly without twisting.

 - Quality: This is a solidly built reel.
 Although the reel feels light, it is made from machined bar-stock aluminum and is solid in its construction.